Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Deming PDCA Cycle

 Deming PDCA cycle refers to a repeated four-step management model that ensures the continuous improvement of products and services in the industry.
-In the 1950s, a famous management scholar Dr. William Edwards Deming, introduced the PDCA method; therefore, it is also known as the Deming cycle or Deming Wheel.
-It is a very famous method to solve problems to yield the highest quality result.
-The full meaning of PDCA is the Plan–Do–Check–Act is a four-step action method.
+In the 1950s, a famous management scholar Dr. William Edwards Deming, introduced the PDCA method; therefore, it is also known as the Deming Cycle or Deming Wheel.
+It is a famous method for solving problems to yield the highest quality results.
+The full meaning of PDCA is the Plan–Do–Check–Act, a four-step action method.

-In addition, it has many names, such as the PDSA abbreviation of the Plan–Do–Check–Adjust, the Deming cycle or circle or wheel, the Shewhart cycle, and the control cycle or circle.
+Apart from PDCA, it has many other names, such as the PDSA abbreviation of the Plan–Do–Check–Adjust, the Deming cycle or circle or wheel, the Shewhart cycle, and the control cycle or circle.
 The Plan-Do-Study-Act (PDSA) cycle is a quality improvement framework commonly used in various industries, including healthcare, manufacturing, and education.

 The Four Stages of the Deming Cycle